Maarti/CheatSheets/Game Making/UnrealEngine.md

    - Duplicate a collider: `Alt + drag` to duplicate
  - Use Unreal LOD generation (use LOD coloration mode in editor)

+## Blueprint
+ - Create a branch node: `B+click`
+ - Use the "select" node (instead of branch) to choose a different input depending on a condition

 ## Animations
 Open Skeletal Mesh => Animation => Move bone => click (+) to add keyframe